East Durham Vital Worship Movement

 The seven churches who are part of EDVWM are A New Creation Church, Change Paths Ministries, Greater Emmanuel Temple of Grace, Shepherd’s Flock Baptist Church, Orange Grove Missionary Baptist Church, Vinea Church, and Mt.
 Gilead Baptist Church.

 We invite any of the churches in East Durham to be involved in the learning experiences and worship services put on by the EDVWM.
 Some of the learning experiences will be for all churches in Durham.
 We hope this year-long project will spark a movement that will involve many more churches in East Durham, and can be inspiration to other neighborhoods in Durham.

 When and how did the EDVWM get started?

 The churches, and relationships between them, long precede the EDVWM.
 But a few years ago, churches in East Durham started gathering to learn from each other and seek ways to partner for the well-being of their neighborhood.
 In 2018, four of the churches named above conceived of their first year-long project on worship and community impact and received a grant from the Calvin Institute of Christian Worship to carry it out.
 Now they have received their second grant from the Calvin Institute with a focus on the relationship between worship and neighborhood and city history.
 It started May 2020 and will finish June 2021.

 What will happen after the project is over?

 We hope this project will strengthen the relationships between the churches in East Durham and will continue to foster collaboration and holistic ministry with the neighborhood.

-What are some upcoming events with the EDVWM?
+What are some past events with the EDVWM?